Grants for Early Medical/Surgical Specialists' Transition to Aging Research (GEMSSTAR)

 While there is no specific time limit, we expect that the vast majority of candidates will be within a few years of completion of their training.
 In unusual circumstances, candidates may be more advanced chronologically; however, they should still be early in their careers with respect to aging-related research.

-In unusual circumstances, early stage physician-scientists who have had previous funding in a non-aging-related field may wish to refocus their research efforts on aging-related science.
+In unusual circumstances, early career clinician-scientists who have had previous funding in a non-aging-related field may wish to refocus their research efforts on aging-related science.
 Such candidates must provide a strong and clear explanation for how their proposed research will entail a meaningful shift towards aging-related science within their clinical specialty.
-The R03 application and the Professional Development Plan should demonstrate how the GEMSSTAR award will allow the candidate to bridge his/her clinical specialty and gerontologic science.
+The R03 application and the Professional Development Plan should demonstrate how the GEMSSTAR award will allow the candidate to bridge his/her clinical specialty and aging/geriatric science.
 Merely supplementing one’s current research efforts with aging-related science would not be considered a meaningful shift.
 The R03 application and Professional Development Plan proposal will be reviewed closely for substantial evidence of a commitment to aging research.

 Yes, as long as other eligibility criteria are satisfied.